Have A Question?

 Termite workers can live up to 2 years, but the queen can live up to 10 years.

-All homes that have some wood or are fully constructed with wood should be inspected every other year, including houses that the exterior is constructed with stucco.
+All homes that have some wood or are fully constructed with wood should be inspected every other year, including houses where the exterior is constructed with stucco.

 After a treatment, it can take up to a month to fully eliminate the colony.